telerik/ajax-docs/api/server/Telerik.Web.UI/ImageEditorEditingEventArgs.md

 ## Properties

+###  Argument `String`

+Gets or sets additional argument that will be passed back to the client callback function.

 ###  Cancel `Boolean`

 Gets or sets a bool value indicating whether the saving on the image should be canceled.

-###  Argument `String`

-Gets or sets additional argument that will be passed back to the client callback function.

-###  CommandName `String`

-Gets the current command applied to the Editable Image.

 ###  ClientObjectsDictionary `Dictionary`2`